skidd-level-100/jankllama/README.md

     - duh

 # settings
-edit the code/main.sh file, inside you will find varables set each one to the correct value for your system, model path, prompt path, etc list of settings:
+edit the code/main.sh file, inside you will find varables. set each one to the correct value for your system, model path, prompt path, etc list of settings:
 ```bash
 export network_interface="wlp4s0"  # for LAN ip address!